Hager-elhwarii/Toast-Notification/README.md

 # Toast Notification :bulb:
-- Create A Toast Notification in HTML CSS &amp; `JavaScript`.
+- Create A Toast Notification in HTML, CSS, and `JavaScript`.

 - Users can click on the particular button like `success`, `error`, `warning`, or `info`, and the relevant toast notification will show in the top right corner.